Veronica-Alfr/Veronica-Alfr/README.md

 ### Hey!
-I'm Veronica Alves 🐼, and I live in Brazil !!
+I'm Veronica Alves, and I live in Brazil !!

 - 🎓 Formed by the Trybe school in Web Development
-- 👩‍💻 I am currently studying programming by myself !
+- 👩‍💻 I am currently working in Mupi Systems!
-- 📧 Contact-me by email: veagalves@gmail.com
+- 📧 For work or learning contact me by email: veagalves@gmail.com

 <div align="center">
   <a href="https://github.com/Veronica-Alfr">